ece4078dev/ECE4078_Lab_2025/Week09-10/C2_marking.md

 ---
 ## Marking schemes
 C2 does not carry any weight in your grades.
-You will be given ~10mins to go though the process of marking for C2.
 It is designed to ensure that you know everything necessary to attempt the final demo and give you time and demonstrate areas to improve.
 Please go to the [marking scheme](../Week11/README.md#3-marking-scheme-breakdown) in the final demo folder for more details.

 ---
 ### Final Demo Task